BoyuanZhang/pcktsnfr/README.md

 			- Address family name, IP address in network, Net mask, Subnet, Broadcast address Destination Address

-	- Able to filter packets with a user input filtering expression ("ip and tcp") expression to keep only packets that are both TCP and IPV4
+	- Able to filter packets with a user input filtering expression for example, ("ip and tcp") expression to keep only packets that are both TCP and IPV4

+	- Implemented interepretation of the following protocols: TCP, UDP

 Project started for the learning purposes of WinPcap, and network programming